This post was originally published in 2012 and re-posted in July 2015 to mark the 46th anniversary of Apollo 11’s moon landing.

 April 16, 1978

-Born in Charlotte, N.C., Duke grew up in Lancaster, S.C. and graduated from the Navy in 1957 then received a Masters in Aeronautics & Astronautics from MIT in 1964.
+Born in Charlotte, North Carolina, Duke grew up in Lancaster, South Carolina.
+He graduated from the Navy in 1957, then received a Masters in Aeronautics & Astronautics from MIT in 1964.
 A year later, he graduated from the U.S. Air Force Test Pilot School, setting the stage for his astronaut career.

 But as he relives those years, Duke is anything but proud of the person he turned into and the marriage that he let crumble.